-- 6. Confirm with OK and Finish. - 7.
-Leave the partitioner with Finish.
+4. Leave the partitioner with Finish.

-5.1.3 Editing a Partition
+5.1.3 Editing a partition

 When you create a new partition or modify an existing partition, you can set various parameters.
 For new partitions, the default parameters set by YaST are usually sufficient and do not require any modification.
 To edit your partition setup manually, proceed as follows: